 Our drug development programs are at various stages of development and the historical rate of failures for product candidates is extremely high.
 In fact, we recently had an unsuccessful Phase III trial with our product candidate, pimavanserin.
-We expect to start a new Phase III trial with pimavanserin for the treatment of PDP in the first half of 2010 and have announced plans with Biovail to pursue additional trials with pimavanserin for adjunctive therapy in schizophrenia and for ADP.
+We expect to start a new Phase III trial with pimavanserin for the treatment of Parkinson's disease psychosis around mid-2010.
+We also have announced plans with Biovail to pursue Phase III development with pimavanserin for cotherapy in schizophrenia, as well as plans for a Phase II feasibility trial for Alzheimer's disease psychosis, which we expect to commence in the third quarter of 2010.
 An unfavorable outcome in one or more studies with pimavanserin would be a major set-back for the program, our collaboration with Biovail and for our company, generally.
 In particular, given the current conditions in the financial markets, an unfavorable outcome in one or more of these indications may require us to delay, reduce the scope of, or eliminate this program and could have a material adverse effect on our company and the value of our common stock.
-In addition, pursuant to an October 2009 amendment to our collaboration agreement with Biovail, if the new Phase III trial planned for pimavanserin in PDP does not meet its primary endpoint, then we would be obligated to reimburse Biovail 50% of the costs of such trial, which could be significant.
-We also have chronic pain and glaucoma clinical programs in collaboration with Allergan, which are in Phase II and Phase I development, respectively.
+In addition, if the new Phase III trial planned for pimavanserin in Parkinson's disease psychosis does not meet its primary endpoint, then we would be obligated to reimburse Biovail 50 percent of the costs of such trial, which could be significant.
+In addition to our pimavanserin programs, we also have clinical programs in collaboration with Allergan for the treatment of chronic pain and glaucoma, which are in Phase II and Phase I development, respectively.